 The hitch back out was tough.
 We waited along the single two-lane highway for about forty minutes until finally an older gentleman picked us up.
 He was actually a PCTA volunteer who worked at Red's Meadow which was to be our next resupply point six days from today.
 Back at Independence we had another tough time trying to get a hitch up the mountain.
 After about an hour of waiting, Oliver and The Kid managed to chat up a local taking his dog for a walk and convinced him to drive us up.

 Upon arrival we hiked back up the mountain and camped right beside the lake.
-At camp I'd an unfortunate incident where my hand sanitizer bottle leaked over all my hygiene gear...
+At camp I had an unfortunate incident where my hand sanitizer bottle leaked over all my hygiene gear...
 The wind blew all night and I experienced my only cold night on trail.

 From the lake we climbed back out and over Kearsarge Pass with only a few miles to get to Glen Pass.
 The approach was 100% snow covered and non-technical.
 It took us awhile but we reached the top without too much effort.
 The descent was another story...it was very steep and slick as it sat in the morning sun.
 There were many footprints dug into the snow to follow but almost all had been slid through, providing unstable footholds.
 I fell three different times with one of them prompting a semi-self-arrest with my ice axe.